JarnaChao09/Koffect/design_notes/context.md

 type of `AandB.() -> Unit`, where `foo` and `bar` are resolved through the call to an implicit `this` in scope.

 However, for the sake of understanding, assume that the lambda block had type `context(A, B) () -> Unit` (this will be covered more in depth at [context declaration](#context-declaration)).
-Now, we can see that the object `AandB` satisfies the requirements for both contexts `A` and `B` as it implements both interfaces. `foo` and `bar` are now resolved through context resolution to the `AandB` implementations of `foo` and `bar` and not through the implicit `this` inside the current scope.
+Now, it can be seen that the object `AandB` satisfies the requirements for both contexts `A` and `B` as it implements both interfaces. `foo` and `bar` are now resolved through context resolution to the `AandB` implementations of `foo` and `bar` and not through the implicit `this` inside the current scope.
 This also means that the `AandB` object instance is no longer accessible through the implicit `this` inside the current scope (this